 The tester is error prone as it has also to be assumed for the not verified glue code.
-Therefore, the tester needs to take screenshots and write some descriptions as testing evidence so that during the subsequent test review, the performed tests can be verified.
+Therefore, the tester needs to take screenshots and write some descriptions as testing evidence.
+During the subsequent test review, the performed tests can be verified.
 This same method could also be used to verify the correct functioning of the glue code.
 Therefore, Scenarioo has an important role to display a test description, some data for evidence on the test performance and screen shots.
 If one could fully rely on the glue code the standard built-in cucumber test report could be sufficient.